 - Store in a cool, dark, dry place

 - Stored seed is best used the following year

 Seed saving can quickly become a hobby and you'll be in good company.
-There are many organizations, local and worldwide, that list and share their saved seed.
+Many organizations, local and worldwide, list and share their saved seed.
 Growing plants from seeds saved from your own garden, will, over the years, result in plants uniquely adapted to your garden.
 Think of it, seeds are probably the only heirloom that becomes more valuable with use!

 “Cooperative Extension Publications.”
 Cooperative Extension Publications, 1 Mar.
 2010, https://extension.umaine.edu/publications/2750e/